 A downward trend like “masticating juicer” is something that you want to be cautious because after reaching a peak at some point, the popularity of the product seems to be fading off.
 It might still be profitable, just not on a large scale.

-If you study closely, all the four products are related to evergreen niches which are beauty, health and technology that are supposedly lucrative businesses.
+If you study closely, all the four products are related to evergreen niches which are beauty, health, and technology that are supposedly lucrative businesses.
 However, within each niche, you still need to filter products that do better than others or don’t do well at all.
-Such selection process can save you time from promoting the wrong stuff online.
+Such a selection process can save you time from promoting the wrong stuff online.

 3 – Marketplace Research

 Try entering “best sellers in X” (X = shopping departments) on the search bar and Amazon will automatically roll out some of their popular products within a given niche.
-Pay attention to the prices as well as the customer reviews.
+Pay attention to the prices as well as customer reviews.
 You want to search for something that has good reviews and stays within the average customers’ spending zone.

 The same search technique can be repeated for other departments too, and you’d be surprised that even common items like a knife sharpener or a water float can sell for a high volume of numbers.
-If you are looking for something more niche specific, you could also try Etsy for those who are into arts and crafts or Home Depot for those interested in home improvement works.
+If you are looking for something more niche-specific, you could also try Etsy for those who are into arts and crafts or Home Depot for those interested in home improvement works.

-Clearly, finding a profitable niche isn’t that difficult, especially in a marketplace setting.
+Finding a profitable niche isn’t that difficult, especially in a marketplace setting.
 What’s more challenging is how to market them online and that’s where the next step comes in.

 4 – Targeted Keyword Research

 If you haven’t heard of this, it simply means finding out specific keywords that people are searching online and determining if those phrases are worth promoting or not.
-Now, we are really narrowing down into things here and understanding the demand and competition is how we are going to decide on a targeted keyword.
+Now, we are narrowing down into things here, and understanding the demand and competition is how we are going to decide on a targeted keyword.

 Here’s Seth, explaining the concept in layman’s term.

-Starting with the Google search bar, enter the generic product keywords and take note of the suggested keyphrases that roll out automatically when you add more words, either from the front or the back.
+Starting with the Google search bar, enter the generic product keywords, and take note of the suggested key phrases that roll out automatically when you add more words, either from the front or the back.
 Also, if you look at the bottom of the page, you’ll find more keywords in the “Searches related to…” column too.
 These are all queries related to ‘drone camera’ that people are actively searching for online.

 Are any of these keywords good to use for your marketing?
 Well, first of all, you need to select keywords that contain at least 4 words, they should make human sense and ideally, has commercial intent.
 Now, let’s run these 3 examples through Jaaxy, my favorite keyword tool.